Which language skills do I need?

 1 exemption only:

-A combination of a native passport (UK, USA, New Zealand, Australia) and a high school diploma showing that it was completely taught in English and confirming that you did your full high school over there.
+A combination of a native passport (UK, USA, New Zealand, Australia, Canada and Ireland) and a high school diploma showing that it was completely taught in English and confirming that you did your full high school over there.